pncoelho/webex_chat_bot_test/application_architecture_notes.md

+# Application Architecture

+## General Thinking (without organization)

-Docker with webex chat bot app
+### Docker with webex chat bot app

-	bot that gets the time that the ISS passes over a city bot is inside a room
+bot that gets the time that the ISS passes over a city

+Workflow:

+- bot is inside a Webex roomu
-		user sends bot a specific message
+- user sends bot a specific message
-		webhook fires to warn bot
+- webhook fires to warn bot
-		bot gets the message with location to use bot searches mapquest to get the location GPS coordinates bot uses GPS coordinates to ask ISS Pass Time API to get info bot sends message back with city, date and duration of the ISS passing
+- bot gets the message with location to use
+- bot searches mapquest to get the location GPS coordinates
+- bot uses GPS coordinates to ask ISS Pass Time API to get info
+- bot sends message back with city, date and duration of the ISS passing

+### Hosting

 Docker will be hosted in cloud provider

-Git Repo should be devided in 4 branches:
+### Git

+Necessary Git repositories:

+- Webex application development (app-webex_iss_chat_bot)
+  - Has all of the application code
+  - Has the application tests
+  - Has the supplementary code necessary to test the application
+- Application Container (docker-webex_iss_chat_bot)
+  - Has the information to build a Dockerfile for the application
+- Application Infrastructure (iac-webex_iss_chat_bot)
+  - Has the IaC for deploying and hosting the application
+- Jenkins Infrastructure (jenkins-webex_iss_chat_bot)
+  - Has the IaC for deploying and configuring the Jenkins server
+  - Has the testing information for the application

+Branches per repository:

+- **app-webex_iss_chat_bot**
   - Development
+    - Development of the application
+  - Testing
     - Unit testing
   - QA
+    - Integration testing using the docker image
   - Staging
+    - Integration testing using an environment equal to production
   - Production
+    - Production code
+- **docker-webex_iss_chat_bot**
+  - Development
+    - Development of the Dockerfile and container
+  - QA
+    - Integration testing using the docker image
+  - Staging
+    - Integration testing using an environment equal to production
+  - Production
+    - Production code
+- **iac-webex_iss_chat_bot**
+  - Development
+    - Development of the infrastructure
+  - Staging
+    - Integration testing using an environment equal to production
+  - Production
+    - Production code
+- **jenkins-webex_iss_chat_bot**
+  - Development
+    - Development of the infrastructure
+  - QA
+    - Integration testing using the docker image
+  - Staging
+    - Integration testing using an environment equal to production
+  - Production
+    - Production code

 Tasks to be performed in each branch:
 	Development